Turkey's drone army explores African arms sales - ExBulletin

 Turkey’s drone army explores African arms sales

-Istanbul (AFP) Armed with combat-tested drones, Turkish President Recep Tayyip Erdogan deepened his defense ties with African countries ahead of a large gathering of the continent’s leaders in Istanbul.
+Armed with combat-proven drones, the Turkish president Recep Tayyip Erdoğan deepened defense ties with African countries ahead of a large gathering of the continent’s leaders in Istanbul.

 The two-day Turkey-Africa Partnership Summit which begins on Friday follows a high-level business forum in October that focused on investment and trade.